21 Jun Glasgow Sculpture and environmental art

 Glasgow School of Art Sculpture

-We are so very pleased for him, so grateful to be able to work with him as it was this first student who made us realize our services were REALLY needed.
+I am so very pleased for him, so grateful to be able to work with him as it was this first student who made us realize my services were REALLY needed.

-Our new PLAN CREATE SUCCEED course can help you to explore your interests – there’s content on the course that engages you in thinking in different ways than you might normally – how to interrogate your subject in a more conceptual, alternative way that makes you stand out from the crowd.
-Find out more.
+My new PLAN CREATE SUCCEED portfolio preparation course can help you to explore your interests – there’s content on the course that engages you in thinking in different ways than you might normally – how to interrogate your subject in a more conceptual, alternative way that makes you stand out from the crowd.